This commercial and public law titan is home to leading lights from across the spectrum.

 Money can't buy happiness, but since 2016 Blackstone pupils have been taking home £65,000 (£5,000 more than previously) and they seemed pretty cheerful.

 - No of pupils 4

-- Contact Ms Julia Hornor Chambers Director
+- Contact: Ms Julia Hornor, Chambers Director

 - Method of application Pupillage Gateway

-- Pupillages (pa) Up to four of 12 months duration
+- Pupillages (pa) Up to 4: 12 months duration

-- Required degree grade Minimum 2:1 (law or non-law)
+- Required degree grade: Minimum 2:1 (law or non-law)

-- Tenancies offered in the last three years 8
+- Tenancies offered in the last three years: 8

 Type of work undertaken

 The commercial law work includes financial/business law, international trade, conflicts, sport, media and entertainment, intellectual property and professional negligence.
 Public law incorporates judicial review, acting both for and against central and local government agencies and other regulatory authorities.
 It also covers all areas affected by the impact of human rights and other aspects of administrative law.
-All aspects of employment law, including discrimination, are covered by chambers’ extensive employment law practice, and chambers’ EU work permeates practices across the board.
+All aspects of employment law, including discrimination, are covered by Chambers’ extensive employment law practice, and Chambers’ EU work permeates practices across the board.
 Chambers recognises the increasingly important role which mediation has to play in dispute resolution.
 Seven members are CEDR accredited mediators.